vtempest/ai-research-agent/README.md

 ### Wikipedia Search API

 Function to query phrase in Wikipedia Search API and return page titles, images and first few sentences of each result.
 Wikipedia Search API is has complex [documentation](https://www.mediawiki.org/wiki/API:Opensearch) and is dificult to parse and clean up results.

- * plainText = false, // Return plain text instead of HTML
- * summarySentenceLimit = 3, // Limit summary to this many sentences
- * limitSearchResults = 1, // Limit number of search results
- * images = true, // Include image in results
- * imageSize = 200, // Image size in pixels
- * searchInTitleOnly = false, // Search in title only
- * rerankByTitleSimilarity = true, // Rerank results by query to title Jaro-Winkler distance softmax
- * filterDisambiguation = true, // Filter disambiguation pages like "may refer to"

 ### Further Research